 Regardless of the brewing technique you employ, the extraction begins the instant the water comes into contact with the coffee powder.
 The following is the order in which the extraction will take place:

 Sugars -> Hard and Bitter Fibers -> Fats and Acids

 As a result, the flavors will be extracted in the following order:

 To obtain the most sweetness from your coffee, halt the extraction process immediately as it reaches the end of the sweetness extraction procedure.
 However, that time depends on other aspects of the brewing process.

 Factors that affect the sweetness of coffee

 The sweetness of coffee is affected by the following factors:

 Coffee growing area

 If taken care of carefully, the ripe coffee fruit will have high sugar content with the correct technique.
 The coffee beans you drink later can have sweet and sour flavors and are almost not bitter from these coffee beans.
-Today’s high-quality coffee makers will selectively pick ripe and high-sugar berries rather than ripe and green.
+Today’s high-quality coffee makers selectively pick ripe and high-sugar berries rather than ripe and green ones.